NIS-2 Directive and NIS-2 Implementation Act

 - extensive working documents.

-The NIS 2 Directive affects companies that are considered critical infrastructure.
-The training helps you to understand whether your company is one of them and which specific requirements need to be implemented.
+The NIS 2 Directive applies to companies that are considered critical infrastructure.
+This training you understand whether your company falls into this category and what specific requirements need to be implemented.

-The changes include extended reporting obligations and higher security requirements.
-The training teaches how these new requirements can be implemented in a legally compliant manner.
+The changes include expanded reporting requirements and stricter security standards.
+The training how to implement these new requirements in a legally compliant manner.

-The directive protects critical infrastructures from cyber attacks.
-The training shows how companies can be better protected through compliance guidelines and security measures.
+The directive protects critical infrastructure from cyberattacks.
+The training how companies can be better protected through compliance guidelines and security measures.

-The reporting deadlines have been shortened and are binding.
-The training explains how to set up an efficient reporting system in order to meet deadlines and avoid penalties.
+The reporting deadlines have been shortened and are mandatory.
+This training how to set up an efficient reporting system to meet deadlines and avoid penalties.

-In the training , you will learn methods for developing a security strategy that meets the legal requirements and is also practical.
+In training , you training methods for developing a security strategy that complies with legal requirements while also being practical.

-The challenges often lie in adapting existing systems.
-The training offers concrete solutions to close security gaps and ensure compliance.
+Challenges often arise when adapting existing systems.
+The training concrete solutions to address security vulnerabilities and ensure compliance.